Robinson-1/my_galaxy/README.md

 # Introduction

 This is from freecodecamp [code follow allong/tutorial](https://www.youtube.com/watch?v=l8Imtec4ReQ) to learn Kivy.
+Audio/fonts/imges are available there.